ssube/onnx-web/docs/dev-test.md

     - [ ] should switch to the inpaint tab
     - [ ] should populate the image source
     - [ ] the generate button should be enabled
+  - copy an image to upscale
+    - [ ] should switch to the upscale tab
+    - [ ] should populate the image source
+    - [ ] the generate button should be enabled
+  - copy two images to blend
+    - [ ] should switch to the blend tab
+    - [ ] should populate the image sources
+    - [ ] the generate button should be enabled once both sources have been populated
   - persist on refresh
     - [ ] loading images
     - [ ] switching tabs